 With your goals in place, it’s time to map out the rollout.
 Decide if you’ll introduce the new integration to everyone at once or start with a smaller pilot group.
 A phased approach often works best, as it lets you gather feedback and work out any kinks before a company-wide launch.
 Assign a point person or a small team to lead the project and create a clear timeline with key milestones.
 Adopting a multi-platform strategy can greatly improve how teams work together, leading to better project efficiency.
 Planning your implementation carefully ensures the transition is smooth and minimally disruptive.

-Step 4: Train Your Team for Easy Adoption
+Step 4: Get Your Team Onboard and Trained

 A new tool is only useful if people actually use it.
 Don't underestimate the importance of training.
 Your team needs to understand not just how to use the new integration, but why it’s an improvement.
 Host brief training sessions, create simple how-to guides, and record short video tutorials they can refer back to.
 It’s also helpful to identify a few "champions" within different departments who can act as the go-to experts for their colleagues.
 When people feel confident using a new system, like an intuitive hot desk booking system, they’re far more likely to embrace it.